Pyramid-Systems-Inc/PyramidOS/README.md

 Rebooting system...
 ```

-## Command Sequence Example
+## Command Sequence Example (Legacy BIOS)

 Here's a typical sequence for using the bootloader:

-1. Boot the system with Pyramid Bootloader
+1. Boot the system with Pyramid Bootloader (Legacy).
-2. Run `help` to see available commands
+2. Run `help` to see available commands.
-3. Run `info` to check system information
+3. Run `info` and `fsinfo` to check system/filesystem details.
-4. Run `a20` to enable the A20 line
+4. Run `a20` to enable the A20 line.
-5. Run `pmode` to enter protected mode
+5. Run `pmode` to enter protected mode (if desired).

-This sequence ensures that you've properly prepared the system before transitioning to protected mode.
+This sequence ensures proper system preparation before transitioning modes.